 Gary Winogrand is not my favorite photographer.
 Nor do I think he is the best, but there is no doubting his influence, especially in the world of street photography.
 Three years ago, during the JEA/NSPA 2013 Spring National High School Journalism Convention, I visited SF MOMA ‘s Winogrand exhibit.
-Two days earlier, I had taught a photo workshop to student journalists.
-Until recently, I assumed that the workshop was a failure, because I measured the workshop by my emotions at the time.… Read the rest
+Two days earlier, I had taught a photo workshop to student journalists.… Read the rest

 Two weeks ago I photographed the Women Who Code Executive Council celebration.
 Women Who Code is a global non-profit that increases women’s participation in technology fields.
 As of last month, WWCode has connected more than 50,000 women.

 For Giving Tuesday, Google featured Women Who Code on Google’s “One Today” page.
 This is another indication that WWCode has led more than 2,000 successful events in 20 countries.